 Inflow into Mettur dam drops

-Salem The inflow into the Mettur dam reduced to 5,753 cusecs on Saturday.
-Water level in the dam stood at 114.57 feet against its full capacity of 120 feet.
-The storage was 85,075 mcft.
-The inflow was reduced to 5,753 cusecs from Friday’s inflow of 7,605 cusecs.
-The discharge from the dam into Cauvery river continued as 12,000 cusecs.
+Water level in the dam stood at 114.10 feet against its full capacity of 120 feet.
+The storage was 84,372 tmcft.
+The inflow was reduced to 4,190 cusecs from the Saturday’s 5,753 cusecs.
+The discharge from the dam into Cauvery river continued to be 12,000 cusecs.

 - Comments will be moderated by The Hindu editorial team.